 Do you so promise?
 I do.
 Marriage is a covenant, a promise to love and stay faithful to your spouse.
 But a covenant is also a binding contract.
 When you get married, you sign your life away.

-And finally in Jeremiah chapter thirty one for thirty two.
-It reads like this, not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt.
-My covenant that they broke though I was their husband, declares the Lord.
-So with this picture of marriage in our mind and the fact that God is referred to as the husband of Israel, we can better understand the covenant that God enters into with his people in Exodus Chapter twenty four.
+And finally in Jeremiah chapter thirty-one verse thirty-two.
+It reads like this, "Not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt.
+My covenant that they broke though I was their husband, declares the Lord."
+So, with this picture of marriage in our mind and the fact that God is referred to as the husband of Israel, we can better understand the covenant that God enters into with his people in Exodus Chapter twenty-four.

 He doesn't go up right away here, he ends up going up In verses nine, he's only receiving the invitation from God to go up in these verse is.